krigla3/Quiz-game/README.md

     ![question](https://github.com/krigla3/Quiz-game/blob/main/docs/question.jpg)

     * The questions are displayed on a similar screen to the landing page.
 Questions are displayed in white text with solution options contained in green boxes.
 When the user hovers over a solution it will pop out.
 A score counter runs in the bottom left of the screen and a quiz status bar updates in the bottom right of the screen.
 The questions run intuitively when the user selects an answer.
+In total there are 20 available questions, however the user will get the chance to answer 5 questions per game.

 * Score result